Endangered Species in Hawaii

-Just a few years ago, the Hawaiian Islands were declared by the American Bird Conservancy to be the most threatened bird habitat in the entire United States.
-Though the state comprises less than 0.2% of American soil, nearly one quarter of the nation’s endangered species of animals, birds and marine mammals are in Hawaii, making it the “endangered species capital of the world.”
+There are many endangered species in Hawaii.
+A few years ago, the American Bird Conservancy declared Hawaii as the most threatened bird habitat in the United States.
+Over ten species of birds have gone extinct in the last 30 years alone in the State.
+Hawaii’s endangered species include over 30 types of birds.
+The state comprises less than 0.2% of American soil.
+But nearly one quarter of the nation’s endangered species of animals, birds and marine mammals are in Hawaii.
+This makes Hawaii the endangered species capital of the world.